dvillalobos/CUNYTuesday/README.md

 # #CUNYTuesday workshops include:

-James Hamski (MS in Data Analytics ‘17) who will discuss how working at the intersection of data science and product management means making analytics actionable
+- James Hamski (MS in Data Analytics ‘17) who will discuss how working at the intersection of data science and product management means making analytics actionable.

-Saheli Kar (MS in Data Analytics ‘17) who will discuss reinforcement learning, the third type of machine learning approach where the machine learns from feedback from its action.
-Reinforcement learning is used in different industries, including banks, healthcare, robotics, and many more
+- Saheli Kar (MS in Data Analytics ‘17) who will discuss reinforcement learning, the third type of machine learning approach where the machine learns from feedback from its action.
+Reinforcement learning is used in different industries, including banks, healthcare, robotics, and many more.

-Jamiel Sheikh (CEO, Chainhaus and CUNY SPS Faculty) who will lead discussions about blockchain technology, real career opportunities, and pitfalls
+- Jamiel Sheikh (CEO, Chainhaus and CUNY SPS Faculty) who will lead discussions about blockchain technology, real career opportunities, and pitfalls.

-Duubar Villalobos Jimenez (MS in Data Science Student) who will discuss his Capstone project titled "Youtube's Automated Speech Recognition, Automated Captioning, and Sentiment Analysis from Non-native English Speakers with Foreign Accents"
+- Duubar Villalobos Jimenez (MS in Data Science Student) who will discuss his Capstone project titled "Youtube's Automated Speech Recognition, Automated Captioning, and Sentiment Analysis from Non-native English Speakers with Foreign Accents".

-With a very special guest speaker, Shaun Stewart (CEO of New Lab) who will discuss his work on Google X’s self-driving car project as well as entrepreneurship opportunities and technology applications within various industries.
+**With a very special guest speaker**, Shaun Stewart (CEO of New Lab) who will discuss his work on Google X’s self-driving car project as well as entrepreneurship opportunities and technology applications within various industries.

 # #CUNYTuesday Celebration